Princeton Seminary Journals

 More about the history of The Princeton Seminary Bulletin (including an archive of past issues)

 Editor: Gordon S. Mikoski | Book Reviews Editor: Nancy J. Duff

 Founded in 1944 at Princeton Theological Seminary, Theology Today is a peer-reviewed, quarterly journal whose contributors include both emerging and established scholars.
 The editors seek to introduce to an ecumenical readership of academics and religious leaders significant new figures and movements in Christian theology, to foster intellectual encounters between Christianity and the other Abrahamic faiths, and to bring theological reflection and assessment into dialogue with emerging forms of church life and mission.

 *External link, hosted at Sage Journals.
 Full content is accessible from the PTS network or from other institutions that subscribe to Theology Today.
 Other users might be limited to tables of contents, abstracts, or other descriptive information.
 Visitors to the Princeton Theological Seminary Library can read the journal in print.

-The Princeton Theological Seminary Library hosts a digitized collection of journals published by, or closely associated with, the Seminary from 1825 to the present.
+The Theodore Sedgwick Wright Library hosts a digitized collection of journals published by, or closely associated with, the Seminary from 1825 to the present.